Cluxive

 1. Scope and privacy roles

-• For account, billing, support, security, marketing/contact, and website operations data, Cluxive generally acts as the data controller or business.
+• For account, billing, support, security, marketing/contact, and website operations data, Cluxive LLC generally acts as the data controller or business.

 • For customer-provided service data processed through the Cluxive product on behalf of a business customer, Cluxive generally acts as a processor or service provider, and the business customer is responsible for the notices, permissions, and legal basis required for its use of that data.